medi-torimorta/mythica/README.md

 Use the config option to set the blocks used when an exit portal is generated.

 ## Credits
-Portal code adapted from [quek04/undergarden](https://github.com/quek04/undergarden) Sound effects by [OtoLogic](https://otologic.jp/) and [soundeffect-lab](https://soundeffect-lab.info/)
+Portal code adapted from [quek04/undergarden](https://github.com/quek04/undergarden/) Terrablender compat code adapted form [RazorDevs/Aeroblender](https://github.com/RazorDevs/Aeroblender/), Sound effects by [OtoLogic](https://otologic.jp/) and [soundeffect-lab](https://soundeffect-lab.info/)